Freda Glynn: Early life and family

-Alfreda Glynn was born on 24 August 1939 at Wood Green Station (Atartinga), 150 km north of Alice Springs, the daughter of Alf Price and Topsy Glynn, (Note: According to 1940 letter from R. H. Purvis of Wood Green Station, Central Australia, to the Minister of the Interior about Topsy Glynn: "I would explain that this girl [Topsy] is the daughter of James Glynn, halfcaste and a lubra...
+Glynn was born on 24 August 1939 at Wood Green Station (Atartinga), 150 km north of Alice Springs, the daughter of Alf Price and Topsy Glynn, (Note: According to 1940 letter from R. H. Purvis of Wood Green Station, Central Australia, to the Minister of the Interior about Topsy Glynn: "I would explain that this girl [Topsy] is the daughter of James Glynn, halfcaste and a lubra...

 Glynn some years ago took Mr F R W Scott to Oodnadatta from Stirling Station for medical aid, while on the trip (by buggy approx 1919) his lubra (the mother of Topsy) was killed by the blacks, and Glynn gave the girl to bring up as it was almost impossible for him to do so in his nomadic job of stockman.

 In due course I prevailed upon the late Commissioner of Police R Stott to let the girl go to the institution, this he allowed although the girl is not a half-caste, conditionally that I took her out and gave her a job on the station when she had finished schooling.
 This I did, and the girl remained here with quarters of her own.
 In 1936 the girl gave birth to a child and stated that Ron Price was the father, this fact was admitted by Price, later I reported the birth and M C Muldoon came here on the case.